grafana/loki/README.md

 # Loki: like Prometheus, but for logs.

-Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by [Prometheus](https://prometheus.io/).
+Loki is a horizontally-scalable, highly-available, and multi-tenant log aggregation system inspired by [Prometheus](https://prometheus.io/).
 It is designed to be very cost effective and easy to operate, as it does not index the contents of the logs, but rather a set of labels for each log stream.

 Compared to other log aggregation systems, Loki: